Skip to main content

 Results view - Auralizer button

-Within the auralizer view you can select individual receivers to hear the acoustics of the room at various locations.
+Within the auralizer view, you can select individual receivers to listen to the acoustics of the room at their respective various locations.

 Auralizer